Bifozp/discostor/README.md

   | v0.1.0            | 1.4.0-dev        |          |

+## Feature

+This plugin manages the mute state by player ID instead of player color.

+Therefore, it also supports play with a mod that adds player colors.

 ## Usage

   Get the latest release from the releases page and put the contents of the zip in your Impostor folder.